ScottBurger/going_rogue_podcast/_posts/2026-03-28-slay-the-spire-2.md

 Rise... champion... again!
 The Spire returns to be slain once more, in the biggest roguelike launch of all time!
 Our top rated game of the podcast now has a sequel, but how will its early access evaluation period hold up?
 How sly will our ratings of the new characters be?
 Will we DEMAND to visit a more exciting planet?
 Will our souls be eternally bound to a tooth-filled grimoire?
 What about Osty?
 Is he safe?
 Is he alright?
 Who is this mysterious Architect who sits atop the new Spire with a bunch of deflated hearts and bronze automotons??
 Finally it arrives!

+We also finally welcome a new theme for the podcast after 4 years!
+Developed as part of a suite of multiple recordings, it's a tune that will evolve over time, so keep an ear out and don't immediately skip that first 30 seconds of random jazz music I've been posting previously!
+[You can find more about Louis' work on his website here](https://louisfmusic.com/)

 <div class="container">
   <audio controls style="width: 100%;">
     <source src="">